hemberg-lab/scRNA.seq.datasets/website/index.md

 We welcome contributions to our collection.
 Please create a pull request to our [GitHub repository](https://github.com/hemberg-lab/public-scrnaseq-datasets) providing the following information:

-1. `bash` script with downloading and processing instructions (should be put to `process-data` folder) with a corresponding name (we use the first author surname by default).
+* `bash` script with downloading and processing instructions (should be put to `process-data` folder) with a corresponding name (we use the first author surname by default).
-2. `R` script file with the instruction on how to create a scater object (should be put to `create-scater` folder) with a corresponding name (we use the first author surname by default).
+* `R` script file with the instruction on how to create a scater object (should be put to `create-scater` folder) with a corresponding name (we use the first author surname by default).

+!!! note
-<b>Important!</b> For the cell type information please use a column in the annotation table with the name `cell_type1`.
+    For the cell type information please use a column in the annotation table with the name `cell_type1`.
 If there are more than one cell type hierarchy please use `cell_type2`, `cell_type3` etc.

-3. Annotation information about the dataset, i.e. publication reference, units and size of the dataset.
+* Annotation information about the dataset, i.e. publication reference, units and size of the dataset.
 These should be added to `markdown` files in the website folder.
 As an example, please use existing entries.
 The annotation information will appear on this website.